 - Generate short-chain fatty acids (SCFAs)

-On top of that, research consistently shows that people who are overweight or obese exhibit drastically different gut microbiome profiles compared to healthy people 13.
+On top of that, research consistently shows that people who are overweight or obese exhibit drastically different gut microbiome profiles compared to healthy people13.

-One possible mechanism is that microbiomes may influence weight gain via the gut-brain axis—the bidirectional signaling pathway that connects your gut to the brain 14.
+One possible mechanism is that microbiomes may influence weight gain via the gut-brain axis—the bidirectional signaling pathway that connects your gut to the brain14.

 This axis is one of the primary reasons why when we’re stressed, we feel more hungry.
-It’s also possible that alterations in the compassion of gut microbes can induce inflammation, which has been linked to weight gain and obesity.
+It’s also possible that alterations in the composition of gut microbes can induce inflammation, which has been linked to weight gain and obesity.

 Can Probiotics Help Weight Loss?

-With all of that said, there is a role for probiotics in weight loss.
-A 2017 systemic review and meta-analysis of studies looking at the role of probiotics and weight loss in overweight or obese people found that supplementation can support weight loss and reduce body fat percentage 15.
+A 2017 systematic review and meta-analysis of studies looking at the role of probiotics and weight loss in overweight or obese people found that supplementation can support weight loss and reduce body fat percentage15.

 Specifically, certain strains of Lactobacillus seem to be particularly effective for supporting weight loss and reducing belly fat.

-One study even found that people who ate yogurt with Lactobacillus fermentum or Lactobacillus amylovorus lost, on average, 3–4% body fat over six weeks 16.
+One study even found that people who ate yogurt with Lactobacillus fermentum or Lactobacillus amylovorus lost, on average, 3–4% body fat over six weeks16.
 Several other studies also show that Lactobacillus gasseri offers powerful anti-obesity properties.

 Several strains of probiotics within the Lactobacillus and Bifidobacterium family are shown to reduce weight and belly fat, with Lactobacillus gasseri exhibiting the most beneficial effects.